PES2UG23CS205/RecommendationAnalogdots/README.md

-(Replace YourUsername and your-repo-name with your actual repository details)
+(Replace with your actual repository details)
-2. Set Up a Virtual Environment
+Step 2: Set Up a Virtual Environment

 It is highly recommended to use a virtual environment to manage dependencies. code Bash